Brown-ECON2020-Master/hw-intro/README.md

 - Check that your code appears in the online GitHub repository at `https://github.com/Brown-ECON2020-Spring2020/hw-intro-yourusername`

-You can also see this [GitHub Classroom Guide for Students](https://github.com/jfiksel/github-classroom-for-students) for more detail.
+*You can also see this [GitHub Classroom Guide for Students](https://github.com/jfiksel/github-classroom-for-students) for more detail.*
+*The lecture on software engineering will soon cover more detail in utilizing Git & GitHub.*